Secondary prevention for specific causes of ischemic stroke and transient ischemic attack

 This topic will review the treatment of specific causes of both transient cerebral ischemia (transient ischemic attack or TIA) and ischemic stroke where the potential cause has been identified.
 There will be an emphasis on secondary prevention of recurrent cerebral ischemia and other vascular events.
 Risk factor management, which is appropriate for all patients with ischemic stroke or TIA, is reviewed in detail elsewhere.
 (See "Overview of secondary prevention of ischemic stroke".)

 The initial assessment of patients with cerebral ischemia and acute therapy for ischemic stroke are discussed separately.
-(See "Initial assessment and management of acute stroke" and "Reperfusion therapy for acute ischemic stroke" and "Antithrombotic treatment of acute ischemic stroke and transient ischemic attack".)
+(See "Initial assessment and management of acute stroke" and "Approach to reperfusion therapy for acute ischemic stroke" and "Antithrombotic treatment of acute ischemic stroke and transient ischemic attack".)

 LARGE ARTERY DISEASE